-- .1 Schools should establish relationships with organisations or institutions whose missions and national or international standing are comparable to the School's and must consider any potential reputational risks that might arise from the relationship.
-In evaluating reputational risk Schools should consider the following questions: - Could you happily justify the placement be justified if asked challenged? - What would the placement look like if publicised in the media? - What could go wrong as a result of the placement for the School (staff and students), other stakeholders or the wider University?
+- (a) In evaluating reputational risks that might arise from the relationship with another institution or organisation Schools should consider the following questions: - Could you justify the placement if challenged? - What would the placement look like if publicised in the media? - What could go wrong as a result of the placement for the School (staff and students), other stakeholders or the wider University?